-The above table illustrates that there is potential for 1,148 dwelling units within the Shawnigan VCB.
+The above Table illustrates that there is potential for 1148 dwelling units within the Shawnigan Village Containment Boundary.
 It should be mentioned that, with the exception of the infill potential of 563 units within the residential designations, future development will require community sewer servicing, whether in advance of a community wide system or made to retrofit to such a system.

-Further, the above table represents only one example of how the housing demand could be accommodated.
-In effect, it is conceivable that some single-family neighbourhoods will develop at higher densities on community sewer.
-Also, multi-family units are dependent on the rezoning applications that will play a role in the plan's implementation.
+Further, the above Table represents only one example of how the housing demand could be accommodated.
+In effect, it is conceivable that some single family neighbourhoods will develop at higher densities on community sewer.
+Also, multiple family units are dependent on the rezoning applications that will play a role in the Plan's implementation.
 There will also be an increase in secondary suites and small suites, which have not been quantified above.